SirRadek/Solar_system_simulation/README.md

 # Solar System Simulation 🌌

-An interactive 3D simulation of the Solar System built with JavaScript and Three.js.
+An interactive 3D simulation of the Solar System built with Python.

 ## 🧭 Overview